Thumbelina: Animation

 In 1992, Golden Films released Thumbelina (1992), and Tom Thumb Meets Thumbelina afterwards.
 A Japanese animated series adapted the plot and made it into a movie, Thumbelina: A Magical Story (1992), released in 1993.

-On March 30, 1994, Warner Brothers released the animated film Thumbelina (1994), directed by Don Bluth and Gary Goldman, with Jodi Benson as the voice of Thumbelina.
+On March 30, 1994, Warner Bros. released the animated film Thumbelina (1994), directed by Don Bluth and Gary Goldman, with Jodi Benson as the voice of Thumbelina.

 The 2002 animated film The Adventures of Tom Thumb and Thumbelina is loosely based on the fairy tale.
-Mattel's Barbie: Thumbelina from 2009 was also presented as a modern retelling of the story, while its plot has little-to-nothing to do with Andersen's tale.
+Mattel's Barbie Presents: Thumbelina from 2009 was also presented as a modern retelling of the story, while its plot has from little to nothing to do with Andersen's tale.